Published on May 13th, 2017 by Nicholas McCullum

-The Ford Motor Company was incorporated in 1903 with 12 investors and 1,000 shares.
 The company’s early days are remembered for the creation of the moving assembly line, as well as the introduction of the $5 work day – twice the normal rate for factory employees at the time.
 This drove 10,000 to line up outside the factory and request employment.

 Today, Ford is a veritable automotive conglomerate.